What’s the single most important thing about writing copy?

 And if you don’t have an interesting or engaging opening, something that’s going to continue the conversation started by the headline…

-This is what really matters—transitioning from your headline to exciting, relevant content.
+This is what really matters when building your network marketing business through content—transitioning from your headline to exciting, relevant content.

 Now, I will say that if you see a lot of people use the exact same headline in your niche, over and over and over again…